-Place survey / Customer satisfaction Demographic Profiles - Census & ONS Harding, Corporate Policy Local Needs Analysis X Service Monitoring / Performance Information Advisor (Equality & Diversity) for Other local research further details Т hird party guidance and examples National / Regional Research Analysis of service outcomes for different groups Х Best Practice / Guidance Х Benchmarking with other organisations Tower Hamlets, Haringey and Wandsworth EIAs For details of existing Inspection Reports consultation Ρ ublic consultation related activities 1 findings please contact Karen х Consultation with Service Users х Consultation with Community / Voluntary Sector Aspinall Consultation with Staff Customer Feedback / Complaints Consultation Manager, Office Data about the physical environment e.g provision, transport, spatial planning and ousing market, employment, education and training ublic spaces of the Chief Executive Karen.Aspinall@c С onsulting Members, stakeholders and sp ecialists entralbedfordshire х Elected Members Expert views of stakeholders representing diverse groups .gov.uk Telephone 0300 300 6286 (x 42967) Х Specialist staff / service expertise , С Please bear in mind that whilst sections of oncerns, views and issues vary within gro lepending on age, ethnic origin, disability ( ack of local knowledge or data is not a npact on some groups of people.
-Furt 2 .2.
-Summary of Existing Data and C ons sultation Findings: - Service Delivery Please set out in an Appendix to
+Place survey / Customer satisfaction data Demographic Profiles - Census & ONS Harding, Corporate Policy Local Needs Analysis X Service Monitoring / Performance Information Advisor (Equality & Diversity) for Other local research further details Т hird party guidance and examples • National / Regional Research Analysis of service outcomes for different groups X Best Practice / Guidance X Benchmarking with other organisations Tower Hamlets, Haringey and Wandsworth EIAs For details of existing Inspection Reports consultation Р ublic consultation related activities • findings please contact Karen Х Consultation with Service Users Х Consultation with Community / Voluntary Sector Aspinall Consultation Consultation with Staff Customer Feedback / Complaints Manager, Office Data about the physical environment e. provision, transport, spatial planning and of the Chief Executive Karen.Aspinall@c С onsulting Members, stakeholders and sp ecialists entralbedfordshire Х Elected Members Expert views of stakeholders representing diverse groups .gov.uk Telephone 0300 300 6286 (x 42967) X Specialist staff / service expertise P Please bear in mind that whilst sections of oncerns, views and issues vary within gro d epending on age, ethnic origin, disability ack of local knowledge or data is not a npact on some groups of people.
+Furt 2 2 Cummons of Existing Data and C Please set out in 2 .2.
+Summary of Existing Data and C an Appendix to

-Considering the impact on Customers/Residents - Age: e.g. Under 16 yrs / 16-19 yrs / 20-29 yrs / 30-44 yrs / 45-59 yrs / 60-64 yrs / 65-74 yrs / 75+ The admission arrangements apply to all children who are of statutory school age or where the majority will become statutory school age during the academic year in which they start. - Disability: e.g. Physical impairment / Sensory impairment / Mental health condition / Learning disability or difficulty / Long-standing illness or health condition / Severe disfigurement All maintained schools are required to admit a child with a statement of special educational needs that names the school.
+Considering the impact on Customers/Residents

+- Age: e.g. Under 16 yrs / 16-19 yrs / 20-29 yrs / 30-44 yrs / 45-59 yrs / 60-64 yrs / 65-74 yrs / 75+

+The admission arrangements apply to all children who are of statutory school age or where the majority will become statutory school age during the academic year in which they start.

+- Disability: e.g. Physical impairment / Sensory impairment / Mental health condition / Learning disability or difficulty / Long-standing illness or health condition / Severe disfigurement

+All maintained schools are required to admit a child with a statement of special educational needs that names the school.
 The place is normally allocated before all other places in the admissions process and if the statement is finalised after this, the child is normally admitted over and above the admission number of the school.
 Admission to a Special School is dealt with by the Assessment and Monitoring Team, which is covered by different legislation.

 Children with special educational needs, disabilities or medical needs who do not have a statement are covered by Fair Access Protocol which the Local Authority is required by the School Admissions Code to operate and all admission authorities must participate in.
-The Fair Access Protocol operates outside the admission arrangements and ensures that a child eligible under the protocol is secured a school place where this has been unattainable. - Carers: A person of any age who provides unpaid support to family or friends who could not manage without this help due to illness, disability, mental ill-health or a substance misuse problem Children who are carers are covered by the Fair Access Protocol and ensures that a child eligible under the protocol is secured a school place where this has been unattainable. - Gender Reassignment: People who are proposing to undergo, are undergoing or have 9 this assessment the details of data and consultation findings relating to diversity areas shown below.
+The Fair Access Protocol operates outside the admission arrangements and ensures that a child eligible under the protocol is secured a school place where this has been unattainable.

+- Carers: A person of any age who provides unpaid support to family or friends who could not manage without this help due to illness, disability, mental ill-health or a substance misuse problem this assessment the details of data and consultation findings relating to diversity areas shown below.
 In this section please summarise findings and the conclusions you have drawn from those findings in relation to the areas undergone a process (or part of a process) to reassign their sex by changing physiological or other attributes of sex

+Children who are carers are covered by the Fair Access Protocol and ensures that a child eligible under the protocol is secured a school place where this has been unattainable.

+- Gender Reassignment: People who are proposing to undergo, are undergoing or have